kevinlawler/java-twitterbot/README.md

 (Warning: Twitter has since abandoned the authentication method this app uses.
-At a minimum that part would need to be replaced.)
+At a minimum, that portion would need to be replaced.)

 Java Twitterbot
 ====================